Multi-Sample Prompting and Actor-Critic Prompt Optimization for Diverse Synthetic Data Generation: Introduction

+Two approaches show potential for addressing this limitation.
+First, multi-sample prompting, requesting multiple data points within a single prompt, has been shown to improve diversity in paraphrase generation~\cite{berro2025llms}.
+Second, automatic prompt optimization techniques such as Prompt with Actor-Critic Editing (PACE)~\cite{ref_pace} offer a promising direction for SDG~\cite{freise2025automatic}.
+Neither approach has been evaluated for SDG.

-\begin{itemize} \item \textbf{RQ1:} How does the quantity of samples requested in each prompt impact the quality of the resulting synthetic data? \item \textbf{RQ2:} How does the application of PACE-based prompt optimization influence the quality of the resulting synthetic data? \item \textbf{RQ3:} How does a similarity-based curation affect the quality of the resulting synthetic data? \item \textbf{RQ4:} To what extent can synthetic requirements replace or surpass human-authored requirements for classification tasks? \end{itemize}
+In this paper, we address this gap.
+We integrate multi-sample prompting and PACE into Synthline, and evaluate their effects on both the diversity and the downstream classification utility of the generated data.
+We formulate the following research questions: \begin{itemize} \item \textbf{RQ1:} How does multi-sample prompting impact the diversity and utility of synthetic data for classification tasks? \item \textbf{RQ2:} How does PACE-based prompt optimization influence the diversity and utility of synthetic data for classification tasks? \item \textbf{RQ3:} To what extent can synthetic data replace or surpass human-authored data for classification tasks? \end{itemize}

-\textbf{Contributions.} \textcircled{\raisebox{-0.8pt}{1}} An enhanced version of Synthline, with added features such as multi-sample prompting and PACE-based optimization, applicable to multiple RE classification tasks. \textcircled{\raisebox{-0.8pt}{2}} An empirical evaluation of different prompting strategies, including the first application, to the best of our knowledge, of automated prompt optimization for synthetic data generation, along with a similarity-based post-generation curation approach, across four RE classification tasks. \textcircled{\raisebox{-0.8pt}{3}} We provide the Synthline v1 implementation as open-access software to support reproducibility.\footnote{\url{https://github.com/abdelkarim-elhajjami/synthline/releases/tag/v1}}
+We evaluate both \textit{diversity} and \textit{utility} because they capture complementary quality dimensions of synthetic training data~\cite{ref_fs,ref_surveyllm}.
+Diversity measures whether the LLM produces varied outputs---necessary because repetitive synthetic data underrepresents the variability of real-world instances, which can limit the effectiveness of classifiers trained on it~\cite{ref_fs,zhang2025verbalized}.
+Utility measures whether the generated data actually improves downstream task performance, which is the ultimate goal of SDG.
+Evaluating both is essential because they do not always align: increasing diversity through techniques such as temperature sampling can degrade label accuracy~\cite{ref_diversityaccuracy}, while low-diversity data may overfit to narrow patterns.

+We ground our study in the domain of Requirements Engineering (RE), where data scarcity is a well-documented challenge.
+The shortage of publicly available, labeled datasets remains a major barrier to advancing AI-based RE research~\cite{ref_dealingdata,ref_replication,b11}.
+This persistent scarcity, combined with common issues such as small scale, class imbalance, and narrow domain coverage~\cite{ref_dealingdata,ref_which,b11}, makes RE a relevant domain for studying SDG.
+While we use RE classification tasks for evaluation, the approaches themselves are domain-agnostic and applicable wherever synthetic training data is needed.

+Our experimental findings show that multi-sample prompting substantially improves both diversity and downstream utility, with F1-score gains of 6 to 43.8 percentage points across tasks.
+PACE consistently improves lexical diversity but has task-dependent effects on utility, highlighting the risks of optimizing for diversity alone.
+Most notably, synthetic data can match or surpass human-authored data for specific classification tasks, with improvements of up to 15.4 percentage points in F1-score.